Inferred JORC Resource 3.9 Million tonnes @ 1.1 g/t Au and 6.4 g/t Ag for 131,302 Oz. gold and 800,000 Oz. silver (using a 0.5 g/t Au cutoff)

 Historical rock chip sampling has been sporadic at Cardigan Dam.
-Gold-in-rock results at the central main zone returned high-grade intercepts including 11.4g/t Au, 5.6g/t Au and 5.4g/t Au), along with a single bonanza grade of 1000g/t Au.
-Copper results are anomalous but low-grade (0.1 % Cu).
+Gold-in-rock results at the central main zone returned high-grade intercepts including 11.4g/t Au, 5.6g/t Au and 5.4g/t Au).

 Soil sampling shows potential for a strongly mineralised gold (+/- copper) bearing system.
 There is a main central zone which is orientated east-west, along with a north-eastern zone which is not fully defined.
 The strong gold and copper anomalism make Cardigan Dam a highly prospective exploration target.

 Ten (10) historic RC drill holes were drilled by Mt Leyshon Gold Mines in 1992.
 Best results include 2m @ 7.3g/t Au and 2m @ 6.8 g/t Au.
-Future planned work includes geological mapping, systematic rock sampling and additional drilling.
+Future exploration planned by Rockfire includes geological mapping, systematic rock sampling and additional drilling.